 Annabel Todd, our Regional Sales Director, North West & National, was asked to speak to members of the Turnaround Management Association about key changes and their impact on corporate insolvencies.

-Addressing the TMA, Annabel gave an outline of the HMRC’s proposed change to preferential creditor status in 2020.
-She examined the effects on asset-based lending in the SME market, and also gave an overview of the SME lending market.
+Addressing the TMA, Annabel Todd gave an outline of HMRC’s proposed changes to the preferential creditor status in 2020.
+Annabel Todd examined the effects on asset-based lending in the SME market, and also gave an overview of the SME lending market.
 The following is an executive summary of the talk.

 About the change

 In his Autumn Budget, Chancellor Philip Hammond announced that starting April 2020, HMRC will assume preferential creditor status.
 Meaning, in the case of insolvency, HMRC will no longer be classed as an unsecured creditor – taking them from fourth to second in the pecking order.

 Banks that depend on a floating charge as security (such as a debenture to support an overdraft) will be reassessing loans and lending facilities.
 This could lead to reduced facilities, requirement for additional security and higher cost to reflect the levels of risk.
 It’s a development that is likely to result in the need for further monitoring and reporting too.

 Asset-based lending facilities are likely to be affected, with a greater effect on larger corporates, especially retailers.
 Those SMEs using an ABL facility with a stock facility are likely to have further reserves implemented by their bank/lender to deduct the potential VAT, PAYE and NI liability and accrue for these liabilities within the facility, restricting the amount available to draw from the facility.

 All of the above has the potential to create challenges for business.
 That’s because planned investment on the back of ABL facilities, or facilities which may be reviewed, could be delayed.
 This reduction in working capital would restrict an SME’s ability to react to and make the most of any opportunities they would normally pursue.